skmonjur/Seerah/index.md

                         <li>Chief of Aus tribe, Sa'd ibn Mu'adh listened to Mus'ab bin Umayer about Islam and became a Muslim.
 This is the man who sent his cousin to stop Mus'ab from preaching the message thinking Mus'ab was deceiving their weak people (i.e. weak people from Aus tribe)</li>
                         <li>Sa'd bin Mu'adh went back to his people and said, "What do you know about me as a man among you?".
 They replied, "You are our chief and the wisest man among us!".
 Sa'd said, "Well, I will not talk to the families of those who do not believe in Allah and His Prophet".
 As a result of this every man and woman in the tribe became Muslim except for Usayram, who became Muslim during the battle of Uhud.
 He was martyred during the battle even before making a prostration as a Muslim!</li>
                         <li>Sad bin Mu'adh later on became one of the most distinguished Companions of the Prophet pbuh</li>
                         <li>Mus'ab returned to Makkah before the next Hajj.
-When Prophet heard about how Allah guided people of Madina to Islam, he pbuh was very delighted</li>
+When Prophet heard about how Allah guided people of Madinah to Islam, he pbuh was very delighted</li>
                      </ul>
                      </p>
                      <p><cite>When the Moon Split 1998</cite></p>